kpwhri/ndi_formatter/README.md

     *  FIRST and LAST NAME and MONTH and YEAR OF BIRTH
     *  SOCIAL SECURITY NUMBER and full DATE OF BIRTH and SEX
 4. Install Python 3.3+
-    * installing Anaconda 3 Python distribution is recommended
-    * Anaconda will include the dateutil library by default
 5. (Optional) Install optional packages:
     * Install sas7bdat by running `pip install sas7bdat`
     * Install dateutil by running `pip install dateutil`